barronwei/ilp-settlement-paypal/README.md

 https://{hostname}/{clientid}/ipn
 ```

-To launch this settlement engine, run:
+To launch this settlement engine, run one of the following:

 ```
 npm run start
 ```

-To do so with additional logging, run:

 ```
 npm run debug